chuckreynolds/wp-filter-admin-published-default/readme.txt

 Tags: wordpress, admin, published, edit link, posts edit, pages edit Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables the Pages and Posts links in admin to show the Published filter by default
+Enables the post type links (posts, pages, etc) in admin to show the Published filter by default

 == Description ==

-Enables the Pages and Posts links in admin to show the Published filter by default.
+Enables the post type links (posts, pages, etc) links in admin to show the Published filter by default.
 Came out of a need as clients have a lot of pre-scheduled posts so a LOT of drafts are up top and I got tired of the extra click.
 Tweeted for ideas, @Norcross answered and whipped this function up quick.